steilerDev/homebridge-openhab2-complete/README.md

-Uses `SSE` to receive push notifications from openHAB about state changes | Polling of states through REST interface Battery Warnings not supported | Battery Warnings supported Thermostats never really worked | Thermostats working perfectly Two binary sensors supported without sub-characteristics | Seven distinct binary sensor types with sub-characteristics supported
+Uses `SSE` to receive push notifications from openHAB about state changes | Polling of states through REST interface Battery Warnings not supported | Battery Warnings supported Thermostats never really worked | Thermostats working perfectly Two binary sensors supported without sub-characteristics | Eight distinct binary sensor types with sub-characteristics supported

 Concluding, I personally would use the [OpenHAB homebridge plugin](https://www.npmjs.com/package/homebridge-openhab2) in smaller, less diverse installations.
 However my own installation has a magnitude of different devices, that I want to fully include in HomeKit, therefore this plugin is the only feasible way for me and everyone alike.